GeoscienceAustralia/stormwavecluster/Analysis/statistical_model_fit/statistical_model_univariate_distributions.md

 single chain gets 'stuck' in part of the posterior distribution).
 The parameter `mcmc_start_perturbation` defines the scale for that perturbation.
-* It is possible that the randomly chosen start parameters are theoretically impossoble.
+* It is possible that the randomly chosen start parameters are theoretically impossible.
 In this case, the code will report that it had `Bad random start parameters`, and will generate new ones.
 * We use a burn-in of 1000 (i.e. the first 1000 entries in the chain are discarded).
 This can assist with convergence.